cvillarragamo/Data_File_Managment/README.md

 # Data_File_Managment
-This repo contains easy lines of code that I'm using frecuently in order to keep my data organized!
+This repo contains easy lines of code that that I use frequently to keep my data organized!